GefullteTaubenbrust2/VoluMol/README.md

 ### `setElementProperties(Z, color, roughness, metallicity)`
 Although VoluMol comes with a default color scheme for the elements, you can use this function to change these materials.
-- `Z` Is the charge number of the element.
+- `Z` Is the atomic number of the element.
 - `color` Is a tuple describing the element's color.
 - `roughness` Describes how rough the material is.
 Lower values mean shinier materials.
 Range is between `0` and `1`.
 - `metallicity` Controls how metallic the material is.
 Range is between `0` and `1`.

+### `getElementProperties(Z)`
+Returns a tuple containing the color, roughness and metallic of an elements material.
+- `Z` Is the atomic number of the element.

 ### `updateSettings(settings)`